Tag: CIO

 • CIOs identifying their top three challenges to scaling gen AI initiatives most often named lack of clarity on success metrics (73%), budget/cost concerns (68%) and the fast-evolving technology landscape (64%).
 Additionally, 55% named data security and privacy concerns, while 41% cited talent shortage.

 The full report of findings — “Capturing the Generative AI Pulse: An Exploration of the CIO Mindset” — identifies the current state of enterprise generative AI adoption and the key challenges in scaling AI initiatives.
 The report also showcases three waves of generative AI adoption levels for enterprises and provides guidance to help enterprises advance in their generative AI adoption journey.
-The full report is available for complimentary download.
+Download the full report.

 “Unquestionably, gen AI hype dominated 2023, but our survey indicates that it is more than a passing trend,” said Abhishek Singh, partner at Everest Group.
 “Our research clearly documents that most organizations are in what we call ‘Wave 1’ or the pilot phase of gen AI adoption; however, in 2024 and 2025 we fully expect more organizations to advance to the ‘Wave 2’ phase of production-grade deployments.